 Trees display hierarchical information in a nested, expandable format.

 Trees help users navigate complex structures by organizing content into parent and child relationships.
 They're commonly used for navigation menus, file browsers, and category lists.
-For flat lists without nested content, use the navigation list instead.
+For flat lists without nested content, use the Navigation List instead.

 import { DAFF_TREE_COMPONENTS } from '@daffodil/design/tree';